chxmbley/split-log/README.md

 // [ERROR] Everything is going to be OK
 ```

-Split the log further with events!
+Split the log further with event listeners!

 **Example:** Using [Nodemailer](https://nodemailer.com/about/)